Before a commercial flight leaves the ground, flight attendants instruct passengers to "Put on your...

 - Banking – Bank customers with lower deposit amounts are often exposed to more fees.
 Uniting multiple accounts under one banking “umbrella” can reduce or eliminate fees due to the higher level of assets on deposit.
 To maintain privacy among the accounts, the bank can restrict what each person can access online.
 For example, your 21-year-old son can access his checking and savings accounts on his phone, but he has no visibility to any other accounts of the group.

 These arrangements can save money overall, but it doesn’t mean the adult child gets a free ride.
 For example, determine the extra cost of adding their cell phone and expect to be paid monthly.
-A convenient way to do this is to send a Venmo “Pay Me” message on the first of each month as both a reminder and a means of payment.
+A convenient way to do this is to send a Venmo “Pay Me” request on the first of each month as both a reminder and a means of payment.

 Setting Limits and Cutting Off

 Few parents want to be on the hook for supporting their adult children indefinitely.
-As noted in a recent post.
-"How To Protect Your Own Financial Health When Helping Adult Children", both parties should agree on the specifics of the assistance, especially regarding when it will end.
+As noted in a recent post, "How To Protect Your Own Financial Health When Helping Adult Children," both parties should agree on the specifics of the assistance, especially regarding when it will end.
 Consider a phased ending schedule.
 Rather than end all financial support on a specific date, the total amount of support could taper off over time.
 The reduction milestones would correspond to progress toward self-sufficiency.
 For example, support would decrease as the adult child follows a pre-agreed budget and finances improve.
 Ideally, the adult child will become more independent over time, and the support can end.

 There are other ways parents can help their adult children without opening their wallets.
 Suggest books, courses, and websites focusing on achieving financial independence.